engineyard/ey-docs/pages/setup-ssmtp-for-mail-relay-to-authsmtp.md

 # Setup SSMTP for Mail Relay to AuthSMTP

-We do not provide SMTP email services from Engine Yard AppCloud because the entire EC2 IP space is black-listed by many spam services.
+We do not provide SMTP email services from Engine Yard Cloud because the entire EC2 IP space is black-listed by many spam services.

 Our recommendation is to get an account with one of the following providers: